Joseph Mills (footballer)

-Joseph Nathan Mills (born 30 October 1989) is a retired English footballer, who last played for League Two club Northampton Town.
-He mainly played as a left back but also played as a left-sided midfielder.
+Joseph Nathan Mills (born 30 October 1989) is an English former professional footballer, who mainly played as a left back but also played as a left-sided midfielder.

 Career

 Southampton

 Born in Swindon, England, Mills started his football career at Aston Villa's academy before opting to move to Southampton in August 2006.
 At Southampton, alongside his brother Matthew, he progressed through the academy and reserve sides before being promoted to the first team ahead of the 2008–09 season.

 He made his Southampton first team debut as substitute in a League Cup match against Birmingham City on 26 August 2008.
 He made his league debut at home against Barnsley on 20 September 2008.

 After making a handful of appearances for Southampton, on 23 February 2009, he joined Scunthorpe United on an emergency loan for one month.
 Mills made his Scunthorpe United debut on 24 February 2009, where he made his first start, in a 2–0 loss against Southend United.
 On 24 March, the loan was extended to the end of the 2008–09 season.
 Although Mills played regularly as Scunthorpe finished in 6th Place, he tore a hamstring in the final match of the league season and missed the play-offs in which Scunthorpe secured promotion to the Championship.

 After returning from a loan spell at Scunthorpe United, Mills signed a new three-year contract in August 2009 after some good pre-season performances, featuring sporadically during the 2009–10 season.
 However, Mills did play in Southampton's victorious Football League Trophy final against Carlisle United.

 In the 2010–11 season, Mills lost his first team place under the management of Nigel Adkins and joined Doncaster Rovers on a one-month emergency loan deal on 19 October 2010, making his debut the same day in a 3–2 defeat by Derby County.
 This loan deal was then extended to 19 January 2011.
 Mills scored his first professional goal for Doncaster in a 3–0 victory over former loan club Scunthorpe United on 1 January 2011.
 Weeks later, on 15 January 2011, Mills was injured in Doncaster's 3–0 defeat to Reading and this may have been his last action for Doncaster.
 On 31 January 2011, the loan deal was extended until the end of the season.
 Mills then scored his second goal for the club on 1 March 2011, in a 3–1 win over Derby County.
 Mills later finished the season, making eighteen appearances and scoring two times.

 In July 2011, he joined Preston North End on trial.
 Around the same time, Mills was a subject of a move to Doncaster Rovers on a permanent basis.
 His future at Southampton became increasingly in doubt after being left out of the squad for the pre-season tour in Switzerland.